Creepy Crawlies in Spain, non dangerous

 Cockroaches can trigger asthma

-Although not dangerous as such, i.e they don´t bite or sting studies have shown that cockroaches have been linked to triggering asthma as well as other allergies! the saliva, faeces, and shed body parts of cockroaches can trigger asthma when they are kicked up in the air.
+Although not dangerous as such, i.e they don´t bite or sting studies have shown that cockroaches have been linked to triggering asthma as well as other allergies! the saliva, faeces and shed body parts of cockroaches can trigger asthma when they are kicked up in the air, they can also transmit gastroenteritis, dysentery, and even salmonella.

 Cockroaches can survive a week without a head